Crafted with old-world methods from the 1880s – 1920s, that were established for artisanal "Jugend-Stil" crafting e.g. in Germany and Belgium.

 Matching top and bottom piece can be arranged with one or more middle piece – resulting in taller or shorter vertical assemblies.
 These can also be mounted within uni-colour tile areas and therefore represent larger accents in a uni-coloured wall.

-We are currently renovating the tile project exhibit in our echt building.
+We are currently having an exhibition of our tile project in the echt building.

 To avoid "overwhelming with design", we often use only a few tiles with a humble pattern combination within matching uni-tiles in a matching color scheme.